nirmeshk/diet-monkey/README.md

 ![Decoy Monkey screencast](https://i.imgur.com/asKO78P.gif)

 Notice that when I stop the appEndpoint running on 3000, the proxy removes it from the list of server sending requests (servers still serving requests goes from 3 to 2).
-After I restart it, it gets added back receives requests again.
+After I restart it, it gets added back to receive requests again.